Certification & Audit

 Accredited Auditors and Progress Visit Specialists:

-Ethical Toy Program Progress Visits can be conducted by PV Specialists from accredited audit firms, authorised Ethical Toy Program staff members or other specialist organizations.
-The list of accredited auditors and PV Specialists is available here.
+- IETP Progress Visits (PV) can be conducted by PV Specialists from accredited audit firms, authorized IETP staff members or other specialist organizations.

 Types of Audits and Visits

-The Ethical Toy Program includes the following core audits and visits all factories:
+The IETP certification program includes the following core audits and visits to all factories:

 - Initial Certification Audit (ICA) or Initial Annual Audit (IAA)